FengxiangZhao/Eculid_Rideshare/Yida_README-week5.md

   - AWS *Certificate Manager*
     - Provides the Amazon signed CA to the domain

+- Restructured and modularized the original `api` module
+  - Two parts
+    - `euclid_userauth` handles the user registration and authorization
+    - `euclid_schedule` handles Driver and Rider schedules
+  - Utilizes the design principle of Django Applications
--
+  - The functionalities were preserved
+  - Reduced the coupling of programs and provides a clearer structure

 ## Implementation

 - Token authentications
   - Uses `restframework_jwt` as the Token generator
-  - Usage
-    - Client POST credentials to `<url>/api/jwt/auth` to receive the login token
+  - Provides Token authorization and refresh.
   - Client transmits information with the token included as the header of the HTTP request
     - Header form: `Authorization: token <token> `
-    - Token will expire in a short period of time and the client should POST the old token to `<url>/api/jwt/refresh` to refresh the token.
   - Add entry point at `api_root` for the token authorization and refresh
 - Removed `driver_posts` & `rider_posts` from `ClientSerializer`
   - Redundancy: client could always retrieve the list of driver/rider schedules related to current user from other api entries